kmjones1979/ansible-playbooks/README.md

 # Ansible Playbooks - Docker and Vagrant

-This README contains instructions on setting up either a Docker container or Vagrant server running CentOS 7 to deploy via Ansible.
+This README contains instructions on setting up either a Docker container or Vagrant server running CentOS 7 to deploy Ansible playbooks.

 This repository also contains a collection of useful playbooks.
+You can find a list of each playbook and links to their README below under [Playbooks] (https://github.com/kmjones1979/ansible-playbooks#playbooks).
 ### Setup

 #### Vagrant / CentOS / Ansible Instructions